Sammons/CheckoutCartPricing/README.md

 ## Pulling into another project

+* There is a sample project at https://github.com/sammons/CheckoutCartPricing-Example.

 here is a demo build.scala that can automatically clone down this code into a project alongside another.
 The library has not been published to any public repositories.

 ```
 import sbt._